Benjamin Harrison

 Health & Welfare

-Ben, led by Sophia Roper KC, acted for the Official Solicitor in fact-finding proceedings where P’s parents had been accused of tampering with her ventilation equipment and P’s carers had been accused of negligence in providing care for P. These proceedings have been reported widely in the national press.
-The judgment can be found here.
+Acted for the Official Solicitor in fact-finding proceedings where P’s parents had been accused of tampering with her ventilation equipment and P’s carers had been accused of negligence in providing care for P. These proceedings have been reported widely in the national press.
+Ben was led by Sophia Roper KC.

-Ben, led by Sophia Roper KC, successfully acted for the Official Solicitor in resisting an application under Schedule 3 of the Mental Capacity Act 2005 for recognition of a foreign protective measure.
-The court declined to recognise a Scottish Guardianship order on the basis that it was made in a manner which (i) did not give P an opportunity to be heard in circumstances which (ii) breached of the principles of natural justice, and (iii) breached P’s fundamental human rights under Articles 5, 6 and 8 ECHR.
-The judgment can be found here.
+Successfully acted for the Official Solicitor (led by Sophia Roper KC) in resisting an application under Schedule 3 of the Mental Capacity Act 2005 which sought the recognition of a foreign protective measure.
+The court declined to recognise a Scottish Guardianship Order on the basis that it was made in a manner which (i) did not give P an opportunity to be heard in circumstances which (ii) breached of the principles of natural justice, and (iii) breached P’s fundamental human rights under Articles 5, 6 and 8 ECHR.

 • Re CP [2023], Theis V-P